 So what is next after Smart Products?
-NTT Group invests a multi-billion budget on ICT-related research and development.
-The latest vision of a connected world has been laid down in or product but the whole ecosystem in which they operate.
+NTT Group invests a multi billion budget on ICT-related research and development.
+The latest vision of a connected world has been laid down in a white paper on Digital Twin Computing.
+Starting from digital twins of Smart Products as we know them today, NTT envisages a world where all the digital twins are interconnected and resemble wider ecosystems like entire facilities, supply chains or customer populations.
+Based on this interconnection of digital twins, new business opportunities can be identified and then proven in complex simulations, taking into account not only the individual customer or product but the whole ecosystem in which they operate.